 The quality of your operation is not compromised because your 3PL provider knows that his business also depends on your business being efficient and successful.

 Management of warehouse staff can be difficult and time consuming, particularly if operations carry on round the clock or your workforce is unionised.
-As well as outsourcing your warehouse operations you are also outsourcing a big part of HR management, including training, payroll, sick pay, holiday pay and performance management.
+As well as outsourcing your warehouse operations you are also outsourcing a big part of HR management, including recruitment, training, performance management, payroll, leave entitlements and more.

 - Because there are specialists to do it for you

-For more information or to discuss your warehousing and distribution requirements, contact David Knagge on email@example.com or call us on 1300 796 208.
+For more information or to discuss your warehousing requirements, contact David Knagge on email@example.com or call us on 1300 796 208.